 It doesn’t come with some of the larger accessories like grips, chest harnesses, or a case.
 You can get some of those things as part of very reasonably priced starter bundles like this one.

-But where it scores a lot of points is when it comes to value for money.
-It's priced at a fraction of most of the GoPros and their big-brand competitors.
+But where the EK7000 scores a lot of points is when it comes to value for money.
+It’s priced at a fraction of most of the GoPros and their big-brand competitors.
+And that’s a big deal.

 So if you’re after an action camera but want something much more budget-friendly and can do without the bells and whistles of the latest and greatest cameras, the Akaso EK7000 is well worth a look.

-You can find the Akaso EK7000 action cameras at Amazon.
+You can find the Akaso EK7000 at Amazon.
+It comes in a few colors (silver, black, and bright blue).